 One of the big questions on the minds of consumers looking to purchase or refinance a home is what’s going to happen with interest rates in 2022.
 Interest rates, while they remain at historical lows, may experience some movement in 2022.
 Here’s what you should come to expect if you’re going to be buying a home this upcoming year and how changes in interest rate can affect your borrowing power.

 Interest rates for the 30-year mortgage presently are in the high twos to threes.
 Inflation is presently starting to show its ugly head, and it’s beginning to become more of a threat to financial investments.
-Including mortgage-backed securities which directly influences the direction of mortgage interest rates.
-As a result, it’s possible that mortgage rates based on these economic factors are likely going to rise at least throughout the first half of 2022.
-When the Federal Reserve then starts to hike interest rates to offset inflation, which is poised to happen around the beginning of summer 2022, it’s probable that mortgage interest rates will probably slide back down to the levels they are presently at.
-Rising interest rates means the housing market will be a little bit softer.
+Including mortgage-backed securities which directly influence the direction of mortgage interest rates.
+As a result, mortgage rates based on these economic factors may be likely going to rise at least throughout the first half of 2022.
+When the Federal Reserve then starts to hike interest rates to offset inflation, which is poised to happen around the beginning of summer 2022, probably, mortgage interest rates will probably slide back down to the levels they are presently at.
+Rising interest rates mean the housing market will be a little bit softer.
 Will still be a tight supply but will otherwise still be soft.
 What that means is that as many people are going to be looking for houses out of 3.75 interest rate for example on a 30-year fixed as they are today for a 3% 30-year fixed.
 This is something that you should weigh into your scenario as it relates to buying a home.

 If you are thinking about refinancing your home, whether it’s to pull money out for paying off debt, doing home improvement, or getting out of monthly PMI, the time to pull that trigger would be right now as interest rates have not started their estimated upward trend yet.